2003 Appalachian State Mountaineers football team

-The 2003 Appalachian State Mountaineers football team represented Appalachian State University as a member of the Southern Conference (SoCON) during in the 2003 NCAA Division I-AA football season.
+The 2003 Appalachian State Mountaineers football team represented Appalachian State University as a member of the Southern Conference (SoCON) in the 2003 NCAA Division I-AA football season.
 Led by 15th-year head coach Jerry Moore, the Mountaineers compiled an overall record of 7–4 with a mark of 6–2 in conference play, placing second in the SoCon.
 The team finished the season with a 26–18 victory over rival Western Carolina in the Battle for the Old Mountain Jug.
 Home games were played at Kidd Brewer Stadium in Boone, North Carolina.